dotmailer/dotdigital-for-woocommerce/README.md

 5. When installed, click on 'Activate Plugin'
 6. Click on 'dotmailer' in your left-hand menu
 7. Log in with your dotmailer credentials
-8. Download the bridge package, unzip and place in the WordPress root folder
+8. Download the bridge package (see Disclaimer), unzip and place in the WordPress root folder
 9. Click on 'Test connection'

-The store should be now connected and dotmailer will start syncing customers data automatically.
+The store should now be connected and dotmailer will start syncing customers data automatically.
 For more detailed information on installation, find it at (https://support.dotmailer.com/hc/en-gb/categories/201643998-Integrations)

 ## Release Notes